mctran-phi/minh-services/README.md

 Congo Prime

 We are cloning an Amazon product page, specifically a PS5 controller.
-This module is for the customers Q & A.
+This repository contains the customers Q & A module.

 ## Related Projects